cook-lab/scrna-integration-pipeline/README.md

 chmod +x *.sh

 Job submission scripts are expected to be submitted from the `slurm/` directory.
 They will use the relative path to access the appropriate python scripts.

+Currently, file paths are hardcoded into the individual python scripts in `scripts/`.
+Modify these according to your specific design.

 # Submit entire pipeline with automatic dependencies
 ./submit_pipeline.sh